Sahim98/ATM-Case-Study/README.md

 # ATM-Case-Study
-It's a project based on java OOP concept took help from a book named "Java How To Program, Ninth Edition, Deitel & Deitel".
+It's a  java OOP project took help from a book named "Java How To Program, Ninth Edition, Deitel & Deitel".